 How is “Habitual Residence” determined?

-A hybrid approach, focusing on the child’s life immediately prior to the removal or retention is used to determine HR.
-A judge will consider the entirety of circumstances relative to both the child’s life before and after removal, and the circumstances of the move itself.
-A non-exhaustive list of factors includes the duration, regularity, conditions and reasons for the child’s stay, the child’s nationality, age, and developmental stage, who the child’s primary caregiver is, and who looks after the child.
-The circumstances of the parents are also taken into consideration, particularly where property has been purchased/leased.
+A hybrid approach, focusing on the child’s life immediately prior to the removal or retention, is used to determine HR.
+A judge will consider the entirety of circumstances relative to both the child’s life before and after removal and the circumstances of the move itself.
+A non-exhaustive list of factors includes the duration, regularity, conditions and reasons for the child’s stay, the child’s nationality, age, developmental stage, the child’s primary caregiver, and who looks after the child.
+The parents’ circumstances are also considered, particularly where property has been purchased/leased.
 Importantly, no single factor is determinative; each case is unique and requires an individual assessment.

-It is important to safeguard children’s interests in circumstances of access/parenting disputes, and to know how the court will determine a child’s “Habitual Residence” in a situation where one party has wrongfully removed or retained the child(ren) in another residence.
-A hybrid approach ensures the benefits of a return order, namely the protection of children against the harms of child-abduction, the deterrence of parental manipulation of a child’s habitual residence and encouraging efficient dispute resolution by adjudicating in the proper forum.
+It is important to safeguard children’s interests in circumstances of access/parenting disputes and to know how the court will determine a child’s “Habitual Residence” when one party has wrongfully removed or retained the child(ren) in another residence.
+A hybrid approach ensures the benefits of a return order, namely the protection of children against the harms of child abduction, the deterrence of parental manipulation of a child’s habitual residence and the encouragement of efficient dispute resolution by adjudicating in the proper forum.
 This approach facilitates the ultimate goal of the Hague Convention: a prompt return of the child.

 Office of the Children’s Lawyer v.
 Balev, 2018 SCC 16 (CanLII), 1 SCR 398